kshitijstc/Memories/README.md

 # Memories
 - This project was build so that users can preserve their memories and enlist their experiences from different phases of their lifes.
-They can also like other users memories and can learn from them.<br>
+Users can interact with others' memories, providing likes and learning from their stories.<br>
-- The main intention behind building this project was to create something where I can track my progress and at the same time leave my worst and best experiences and see how much I have learned from it.
-It also helped me to learn and understand how a fullstack application works and how the fronted, backend and databases interact with each other. <br>
+- The main goal of this project was to create a space for personal growth and reflection, while also serving as a practical learning experience in full-stack development. <br>

 # Website
 Link - https://memories-seven-pi.vercel.app <br>